european-summer-of-code/esoc2025/README.md

 ##### 2025 ESoC projects

-Multiple projects are available: [project ideas 2025](https://github.com/sktime/mentoring/blob/main/internships/projects_2025.md) or in the [dedicated card](cards/PTF.md)
+In the **[dedicated card](cards/PTF.md)** you can find more details about the project, some of the activities are taken and grouped from [project ideas 2025](https://github.com/sktime/mentoring/blob/main/internships/projects_2025.md).

-**HOW TO APPLY:** follow the [sktime application guide](https://github.com/sktime/mentoring/blob/main/internships/esoc2025.md) - this includes projects for `pytorch-forecasting` or follow the instructions in the [dedicated card](cards/PTF.md).
+**HOW TO APPLY:** follow the [sktime application guide](https://github.com/sktime/mentoring/blob/main/internships/esoc2025.md) - this includes projects for `pytorch-forecasting`.

 * Deadline: April 7, 18:00 UTC
 * T&C: pro-rated stipend from German Center of Open Source AI sponsored by Fondazione Bruno Kessler.